LazaUK/AIFoundry-AgentsV2-OpenAPITool/README.md

 ## Part 2: Backend API Implementation

 ### 2.1.
 Deploying an Azure Web app
-Switch to `app` directory and run the following Azure CLI commands.
+Switch to the `app` directory and run the following Azure CLI commands.

 1. Login to Azure: